templaza/plazart/README.md

 *** Changelog ***

+06/07/2018 - 6.5

+	Fix error compile less (Fail to find less path) of v6.4 when save style.

 06/04/2018 - 6.4

 	Fix error font path of less compile (used less compile library of Joomla core).